juniversal/juniversal.github.io/getting-started.markdown

 Optionally, you can build all the JSimple C# projects by opening `jsimple/c#/jsimple.sln` in Visual Studio.
 But you can also build them by just pointing directly, from your app's own Visual Studio file, to the JSimple modules you use.

-### Running the translator(s) the first time ###
+### Our running example  ###

-As an example, say you're working on Acme Corp's spiffy new mobile app.
+As a running example, say you're working on Acme Corp's spiffy new mobile app.
 You've got an MVC design & figure the acme-model.jar model component (which may include persistent state, business logic, and client/server comms) is a good one to try make cross platform with JUniversal.

 You probably start with a directory layout like:

-    acme-model/src/main/java                   [Java source]
+    acme-app/acme-model/src/main/java                   [Java source]
-    acme-model/src/test/java                   [Java JUnit tests source]
+    acme-app/acme-model/src/test/java                   [Java JUnit tests source]

+Maven directory conventions are used in this example, but that's not required or anything.

+### Running the translators on your code--Gradle plugins ###

-The easiest way to run the translator is with our Gradle plugins.
-Add the following to your project's `build.gradle` file to JUniversal-enable it:
+The easiest way to run the translators is with our Gradle plugins.
+Add the following to `acme-model`'s `build.gradle` file to JUniversal-enable it:

 	buildscript {
 	    repositories {